Disorrder/skymp-web/README.md

 ## Staging
 clone repo into /var/www/app_name and run
 `git pull && npm run vds` each time after push (build + api) And replace website.conf if it has changed.
-TODO some CI platform for auto deploy (gitlab-runner)
+Then run `nginx -s reload` TODO some CI platform for auto deploy (gitlab-runner)